jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 q_bits = payload_bits[1::2]
 ```

-With that out of the way, pairs of in-phase and quadrature bits are mapped to constellation points in the complex plane.
+With that out of the way, we map pairs of in-phase and quadrature bits to constellation points in the complex plane.

 ``` python
 i_symbols = 2 * i_bits - 1